 This Ultimate Stuffed Artichoke Recipe is out of this world.
 Serve it for a scrumptious vegetarian first or main course.
 It’s great for sharing too, and is one of my favorite artichoke recipes ever!
 You know that restaurant you’d frequent with your friends when you were in high school?
 Ours was Vittorio, and a group of us would go after school, during school (don’t tell my parents!), on the weekends, and we’d pick up take-out if we wanted to hang out at home.

 All of us would order the greasy, herbed garlic rolls — all of us except for Aimée, that is.
-Aimée would order the garlicky-lemony, stuffed artichoke every time.
+Why?
+Well, because Vittorio had one of the best artichoke recipes of all time on their menu — the garlicky-lemony, stuffed artichoke!

-She truly adored this artichoke.
+Stuffed artichokes are one of Aimée’s favorite things eat, and she truly adored this one.
 So much so, that she often reminisces about it and is always yearning for one.

 After many years (no, I’m not telling how many), Vittorio is still open!

 It doesn’t matter much to Aimée though, because the stuffed artichoke recipe disappeared from the menu when we were in college.

 How dare they!Aimée has been asking me to try to make her stuffed artichokes for years.
 I’ve made a lot of artichoke recipes, but not one like this.

 At long last, with notes from her, and the artichoke inspiration I got from my trip to Baroda Farms with Frieda’s, here it is!

 I think it’s really delicious — maybe the best stuffed artichoke ever, but Aimée will have to be the the judge as to whether or not it’s a good replica of the one she dreams about.

 Here’s hoping it makes its way to the top of her “artichoke recipes list!”
 Doesn’t everyone have a list like that?